spreston/cuepoint/readme.md

 Simply pass in an object containing your slides to the cuepoint.init method.
 The time is in seconds

     /**
      * .content5 and .content6 will be handled by #video2.
 Any number greater than the length of the video used will cause an element to be hidden and not shown.
+Don't duplicate indices.
      */
 	$(document).ready(function(){
       var video = "video1";